wendahere/GoGetter/Journal.md

 ## Week 8 (1/11/2020 to 7/11/2020)

 We took apart the vending machine to reuse their parts.
 Wen Da finished his chemical etched PCB for motor control.
+Allen bought Drawer slides and is working on designing of the vending machine in Inventor.
+Reynard worked on his keypads.

 ### Monday 02/11/2020